wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

 ## Pixels

 * Clear: removes all pixel annotations
-* Brush shape: square or round
+* Brush shape: square or round shape
-* Brush color: black or white
+* Brush color: whether the brush cursor is depicted in black or white
 * Brush size: lets the user choose the size of the brush
 * Change alpha: the alpha value to use for the annotation overlay (0: transparent, 255: oaque)
 * Select label: the label index determines the pixel value (0: background, >0: the label indices)